silmaril-ll/ai-export-viewer/README.md

 Browse your ChatGPT and Claude exported conversations — locally, privately, instantly.

-Two standalone HTML files, one for each platform.
+Four standalone HTML files, two platforms × two languages.
 No installation.
 No server.
 Open the file in your browser, load your export, done.

 ## Features